dhavaln/cka-ckad-prep/README.md

-# Kubernetes Certified Administrator and Developer Prep Notes
+# Certified Kubernetes Administrator and Developer Notes
 How I prepared for Kubernetes ~~CKA~~ and CKAD Certification Exams.

 ## Pretext